-We begin by presenting summary statistics for stocks, including total unemployment, u, jobless unemployment, u{JL} , and temporary-layoff unemployment, u{TL} .3 Table 1 provides the average values of these stocks, as well as measures of their cyclical properties.4 As can be seen from the table, both jobless and temporary-layoff unemployment are countercyclical and highly volatile.
-However, temporary-layoff unemployment is shown on average to account for approximately one eighth of total unemployment.
-One might conclude from this observation that temporary layoffs
+We begin by presenting summary statistics for stocks, including total unemployment, u, jobless unemployment, u{JL} , and temporary-layoff unemployment, u{TL} .4 Table 1 provides the average values of these stocks, as well as measures of their cyclical properties.5 As can be seen from the table, both jobless and temporary-layoff unemployment are countercyclical and highly volatile.
+However, temporary-layoff unemployment

-3Prior to the 1994 CPS redesign, workers on temporary-layoff were identified from a direct survey question.
+4Prior to the 1994 CPS redesign, workers on temporary-layoff were identified from a direct survey question.
 After the redesign, CPS respondents are asked if they have any expectation of recall - that is, if they have been given a specific date to return to work or, at least, if they have been given an indication that they would be recalled within the next six months.
 Respondents answering in the affirmative (and who indicate that they would have been able return to work if recalled, barring temporary illness) are categorized as temporary layoffs.

-4We defer discussion of the fourth column, "JL-from-TL," to later in Section 2.5.
+5We defer discussion of the fourth column, " $u^{JL\text{-}from\text{-}TL}$," to later in Section 2.6.